michigan-traffic-lab/remote-test-visualizer/README.md

 # **Foxglove Studio Visualizer for remote testing:**

+## Introduction
+The remote-test-visualizer was build upon the Foxglove Studio, an open-source visualization and debugging tool designed for ROS.
+This visuizlier offers a user interface enabling remote users to dynamically observe AV state, diverse safety and efficiency metrics, and more in real time.
+The visualizer supports the visualization of the simulation-based testing using Mcity digital infrastructure and mixed-reality testing using both Mcity digital infrastructure and physical infrastructure.

+## Installation
-To open Foxglove Studio with data visualizer, there are two potions:
+To open Foxglove Studio with data visualizer, there are two options:

 - In Chrome, go to [https://studio.foxglove.dev/](https://studio.foxglove.dev/)
 - Alternatively, Visit [https://foxglove.dev/download](https://foxglove.dev/download) to download Foxglove Studio for your desktop

 You can find more information about Foxglove Studio at: [https://foxglove.dev/docs/studio](https://foxglove.dev/docs/studio)

+## Usage

 When you open Foxglove, you will be greeted by the screen shown below: